General Terms and Conditions

 8.2 The Photographer accepts no liability for valuables brought to the shoot.

-8.4 Photo shoots, especially those in outdoor settings, always carry some residual risk.
-The Client is only insured against accidents and rescue costs under their own personal accident insurance.
-The Photographer accepts no liability for this.
+8.4 Photography, particularly outdoors, always carries a residual risk.
+The Client is only covered against accidents and rescue operations within the scope of their own personal accident insurance.
+The Photographer accepts no liability in this regard.

-8.5 The Client is obligated to cooperate within the scope of legal provisions in the event of service disruptions, to avoid or minimize any damages.
-In particular, any complaints must be brought to the attention of the respective Photographer without delay.
-If the Client culpably fails to report a defect, they forfeit their right to a reduction in fees.
-(Example: the location/set-up during the shoot is not to the Client’s liking.)
+8.5 The Client is obliged to cooperate in the event of service disruptions in accordance with statutory provisions, and to avoid or minimise any resulting damages.
+In particular, complaints must be brought to the Photographer’s attention without delay.
+Should the Client culpably fail to report a defect, the Client forfeits any claim to a reduction in the fee.

-9 Processing of Photographs Taken
+9 Processing of the Pictures

 10 Rights of Use and Copyright